mathe1/WhatsAllApp-Mod/README.md

 # modified WhatsAllApp-Mod

 This is a more moded version of [WhatsAllApp](https://github.com/LoranKloeze/WhatsAllApp/) and moded by [#@R! ()M B@TR@ (ohari5336)](https://ohari5336.in)
-I changed only some little things in bundle.js
+Get the extension from Dist-folder.

 What's New in This WhatsAllApp-Mod Version:
 * added green background at selected contact whose online now
-* the log is more informative now and displaying every ~10 sec.:
+* the log is more informative now and displaying every ~10 sec.

+time> status contact name [phone number] is online
  ```
- time> phonenumber [contact name] is online
+ 22:38:55> +++++ Tim [491234567890] is online
- 22:08:46> 4901234567890 [Tim] is online
+ 22:39:06> 00:10 Tim [491234567890] is online
+ 22:39:17> ----- Tim left after 00:21
+(108) .
  ```
+If nobody is online, all 10 sec a dot is displayed to indicate activity.
+It counts up until something else happens.
+If you don't like the sounds, replace online.mp3 and offline.mp3 to your own sounds...

 #### How to do?